brc-dd/storyzen/README.md

 ## How to Deploy

 1. Download as zip from GitHub\'s ___clone or download___ option.
-2. Unzip to your `www` or `htdocs` folder as per your requirements.
+2. Unzip to your `www` or `htdocs` folder according to your configuration.
 3. Run the query inside `sql.sql` to create a table named `stories`.
 4. Edit `config.php` and fill your SQL details and you\'re ready to go!